 MMDAs urged to channel malaria fund through GHS

-Wa, Aug.
-26, GNA - The Institute of Social Research and Development (ISRAD), Ghana has said the 0.5 per cent funds from the District Response Initiative (DRI) be channeled through the Ghana Health Service (GHS) for the prevention of malaria.
+The Institute of Social Research and Development (ISRAD), Ghana, has said the 0.5 per cent funds from the District Response Initiative (DRI) must be channeled through the Ghana Health Service (GHS) for the prevention of malaria.

 Mr Issah Hassan Mubarack, the Regional Coordinator of ISRAD, during a media orientation in Wa, said it is their belief that such funds if channeled through the GHS would be better and effectively used for malaria prevention in the various districts.